gve-sw/gve_devnet_meraki_sdwan_dashboard/README.md

 ## Installation/Configuration
 1. Clone this repository with `git clone https://github.com/gve-sw/gve_devnet_meraki_sdwan_dashboard.git`.
 2. Set up a Python virtual environment.
 Make sure Python 3 is installed in your environment, and if not, you may download Python [here](https://www.python.org/downloads/).
+Reminder that this code was written with Python 3.10, so it is recommended to install Python 3.10.
 Once Python 3 is installed in your environment, you can activate the virtual environment with the instructions found [here](https://docs.python.org/3/tutorial/venv.html).
 3. Install the requirements with `pip3 install -r requirements.txt`.
 4. Add Meraki API key obtained in the Prerequisites section and the name of the Meraki organization you would like to view to environment variables in the `.env` file.
 ```